 Polycarbonate is vulnerable to chemical attack and can crack with repeated exposure to food machinery washdown chemicals.
 These chemicals acted as environmental stress crack agents and the processor experienced costly downtime while replacing the guides.

 FDA-compliant semicrystalline PET stands up to chemicals and wear

 Curbell suggested that they try PET for the application.
 Semicrystalline PET has superior chemical and wear resistance compared with polycarbonate and is FDA compliant for direct food contact at room temperature.
 Replacing the polycarbonate with PET helped keep the production line up and running longer, saving the food processor significant time and money.

 Want to keep your line running?
 We're here to help.

-We’ve worked with food processors nationwide to help them reduce downtime and avoid food contamination by offering plastics that can be identified by x-ray and metal detectors.
+We’ve worked with food processors nationwide to help them reduce downtime and avoid food contamination by offering FDA compliant plastics that can withstand chemicals and clean-in-place washdowns.